 Cultural Routes priorities in the Adriatic-Ionian Region

 In the framework of the Routes4U Project, a consultation procedure was launched within the EUSAIR Thematic Steering Group 4 on Sustainable Tourism to determine cultural routes priorities.
-The Steering Group 4 voted in favour of two projects: the Routes of the Olive Tree and the Roman Emperors Route.
+The Steering Group 4 voted in favour of two projects: the Routes of the Olive Tree and the Roman Heritage Route.

 Routes of the Olive Tree